What is Transgression?

 Transgression is a natural process that involves the rising of water level in the oceans.
 In simple words, the intervention of glaciers and rains contribute to raising the water level in the oceans.
 It can be divided into two types.
 It is important to explain its types so you can understand the process in detail.

-When the deglaciation takes place globally, the water level in the oceans starts increasing.
-As a result, the Holocene transgression occurs.
-The melting of glaciers has changed the geographical map and natural landscape in different ways.
-The most recent Holocene Transgression took place 11,700 years ago.
-As a result, the ice sheets of North America and Europe melted away rapidly.
+Holocene transgression occurs when the glaciers melt globally, and the water level starts to increase.
+The worldwide melting of glaciers has changed geographical maps and the world’s natural landscape in different ways.
+However, these events happen rarely; the last happened 11,700 years ago.
+It caused the ice sheets of North America and Europe to melt completely.

-In this context, we can take an example of Western Interior Seaway.
-It leads the ocean from the Gulf of Mexico to the Arctic Ocean.
-It is the result of transgression.
-The continuous rising in the sea level formed the Western Interior Seaway.
+A common example is the Western Interior Seaway that leads from the Gulf of Mexico to the Arctic Ocean.
+The seaway is formed as a result of the continuous rising in the sea level.

 Transgression VS Regression

-It is also due to the buildup of icebergs in the polar ice caps.
+- A buildup of icebergs in the polar ice caps

 - It makes land fertile by bringing soil from fertile valleys